Nazik Saba Yared

-She earned her degree in philosophy from Fu'ād al-Awwal University in Cairo followed by a Master and a Ph.D. in Arabic Literature from the American University of Beirut.
+She earned her degree in philosophy from Fu'ād al-Awwal University in Cairo followed by a Master's and a Ph.D. in Arabic Literature from the American University of Beirut.
 She first taught Arabic literature at the French Protestant College Collège Protestant Français in Beirut and later from 1978 to 1998 at the Lebanese American University in Beirut.